oscgu/kubewatch/docs/design.md

 The controller initializes using the config object by reading the `.kubewatch.yaml` or command line arguments.
 If the parameters are not fully mentioned, the config falls back to read a set of standard environment variables.

-Controller creates necessary `SharedIndexInformer`s provided by `kubernetes/client-go` for listening and watching resource changes.
+Controller creates necessary `SharedInformer`s provided by `kubernetes/client-go` for listening and watching resource changes.
 Controller updates this subscription information with Kubernetes API Server.

-Whenever, the Kubernetes Controller Manager gets events related to the subscribed resources, it pushes the events to `SharedIndexInformer`.
+Whenever, the Kubernetes Controller Manager gets events related to the subscribed resources, it pushes the events to `SharedInformer`.
 This in-turn puts the events onto a rate-limiting queue for better handling of the events.

 Controller picks the events from the queue and hands over the events to the appropriate handler after necessary filtering.